Is Windows 7 safe to use? No. Next question? Alright, I guess I need to explain why, without being so dismissive.

 Microsoft generally supports operating systems with bugfixes and new feature updates for about five years.
 After that point in time, they cut back to the minimum, providing just security updates for another 5 years or so.

 Windows 7 proved to be one of the most beloved Windows releases ever, and some diehards hung onto it until the very end.
 But absent the monthly security updates that cause your computer to reboot in the middle of the month every month, Windows 7 isn’t safe to use.
-Most bugs discovered in Windows since January 2020 are present in Windows 7 as well as in Windows 10, but while Windows 10 got the update, Windows 7 didn’t.
+Most bugs discovered in newer versions of Windows since January 2020 are present in Windows 7 as well as in Windows 10 and 11.
+But while Windows 10 and 11 got the update, Windows 7 didn’t.

-If you have a Windows 7 computer with software on it that you need, and that software won’t run under Windows 10, unplug the computer from the Internet when you use it.
+If you have a Windows 7 computer with software on it that you need, and that software won’t run under Windows 10, keep that computer off the Internet when you’re using it.

 What about antivirus and firewalls?
-Don’t they make Windows safe?
+Don’t they make Windows 7 safe to use?

 Your antivirus and firewall software provide necessary security, but they aren’t invincible.
-If you’ve ever had to take security awareness training at work, say, the infamous Kevin Mitnick Security Awareness Training, everything he demonstrates is on machines with a functioning firewall and up-to-date antivirus.
-Sometimes he’ll demonstrate ways to hack systems that are fully up to date as well.
-But a system that’s fully up to date is much more difficult to hack than a system that hasn’t received any updates for months or years.
+If you’ve ever had to take security awareness training at work, say, the (in)famous Kevin Mitnick Security Awareness Training, everything he demonstrated was on machines with a functioning firewall and up-to-date antivirus.
+The catch was the systems themselves weren’t fully up to date, so he was exploiting those vulnerabilities to undermine the other security measures in place.
+A system that hasn’t received any updates for months or years is vulnerable to the same types of attacks Mitnick demonstrated.

 What about businesses, government and military?

 Microsoft offers Extended Security Updates for business and government use.
-For a fee, which increases every year, Microsoft continues to provide updates the same way they did between 2015 and 2020.
+For a fee, which increases every year, Microsoft continues to provide updates the same way they did between 2015 and 2020 to keep Windows 7 safe to use in those isolated cases.
 The fee encourages businesses to move to Windows 10, which doesn’t require paid support for updates.

 The government and military generally do a much better job of upgrading to new Windows versions than commercial businesses do.
 Generally the government starts its migrations within a couple of years of the new Windows release.
 When I was a government contractor, I had Vista and Windows 7 on my desk.
+The government started migrating off XP in 2006 or 2007.
 When I went back into the private sector in 2013, they handed me a laptop with XP on it.

-Yes, you’ll hear stories about the Navy using ancient Windows versions, and certain outlets will point to that as yet another example of government incompetence.
+Yes, you’ll hear stories about the Navy using ancient Windows versions, and certain outlets will try to call that an example of government incompetence.
+But the argument doesn’t hold up.
 The Navy refurbishes its ships on a 20-year lifecycle.
 That includes the computer systems.
-So that means they have Windows builds on them that are 10 years out of support.
+So that means some of their ships have Windows builds on them that are 10 years out of support.
 Perhaps even a bit longer.
 The Navy buys extended support from Microsoft to abate this.
 It always has.
 That’s part of lifecycle management.
+They buy the updates, and they’re rather good at getting them deployed too.

-For the rest of us, lifecycle management means upgrading to a Windows 10.
+For the rest of us, lifecycle management means upgrading from Windows 7 to a safe version like Windows 10 or 11.

 Microsoft no longer offers Windows 10 as an easy, automatic and free upgrade from Windows 7.
 That said, even today, if you use Windows 10’s USB installer and enter a valid Windows 7 license key when it prompts you, it will accept the key, install, and activate.